French Royal Army: Second Bourbon restoration and July Revolution

 Napoleon was defeated by a combined Allied army in 1815 at Waterloo, and Louis XVIII was returned to the throne.
 Realizing that the remains of the existing army had no loyalty to the restored monarchy, the government of Louis XVIII undertook a wholesale disbandment of what had been Napoleon's regiments.
 In their place a system of Departmental Legions was created with no historic connections to empire, republic or even the pre-1792 monarchy.
 His government appointed many aristocratic officers to the new army, which lost much of its morale, much as it had in 1789.
-In 1823, a French expeditionary force aided Spanish troops loyal to the Bourbon king of that country when his regime was threatened by an uprising.
+In 1823, a French expeditionary force, the Hundred Thousand Sons of Saint Louis, aided Spanish troops loyal to the Bourbon King Ferdinand VII when his regime was threatened by an uprising.

 In 1830, King Charles X, was forced to abdicate in the July Revolution.
 The army participated in little fighting, and the king's cousin, the Duke of Orléans was installed as Louis-Philippe I in what was supposed to be a constitutional monarchy.
 The army transferred its allegiance to Louis-Philippe's House of Orléans until his overthrow in 1848, when the short-lived Second Republic was established.